eclipse-keyple/keyple-website/content/learn/user-guide/distributed-application.md

 {{< figure src="/media/learn/user-guide/distributed-application/distributed_synchronous.svg" caption="Keyple Distributed - Synchronous network implementation" numbered="true" >}}

+{{% callout warning %}}
-In a context with several server instances, a mechanism must be implemented to ensure that all messages containing information about a `serverNodeId` are routed to the server associated with a `SyncNodeServer` node having the `serverNodeId`.
+In a context with several server instances, a mechanism must be implemented to ensure that all messages containing a `sessionId` are routed to the same server instance.
+{{% /callout %}}

 ### Asynchronous